Why Utopia Cannot Be Achieved

 That explanation is comforting and wrong.

 Human nature is adaptive.
-Humans respond to incentives, scarcity, status, fear, belonging, and hope.
-These traits are survival mechanisms.
-They allow cooperation, innovation, and resilience.
+People respond to fear, hope, status, and belonging.
+These are not flaws.
+They are survival mechanisms that enable cooperation, innovation, and resilience.

 Aggression does not erupt from a desire for chaos.
-It emerges when rigidity makes peaceful adaptation impossible.
+It emerges when rigidity makes peaceful adjustment impossible.

 What Actually Survives